Kathleen Burke Hale

-Kathleen Burke Peabody McLean Hale (24 October 1887 – 26 November 1958) was a British-American philanthropist and war worker, decorated by seven European nations for her volunteer work during World War I and World War II.
+Kathleen Burke Peabody McLean Hale CBE (24 October 1887 – 26 November 1958) was a British-American philanthropist and war worker, decorated by seven European nations for her volunteer work during World War I and World War II.

 Early life

 Kathleen Burke was born in London, the daughter of Thomas Francis Burke and Georgina Connolly Burke.
 Her father was a railway executive.
 She qualified to study at Oxford, and also studied at the Sorbonne as a young woman.